 The Basics and Booking Disney’s BoardWalk Inn

 The BoardWalk Inn is a deluxe level hotel at Walt Disney World in the Epcot Resorts Area.
 Deluxe resorts are Disney’s best hotels.
-If you’re considering BoardWalk, you may want to read reviews of the other deluxe resorts.
-Here are our reviews of all the deluxe resorts (links open in new tabs):
+If you’re considering BoardWalk, you may want to read some of our other posts.
+We have a ranking of the best Disney World deluxe resorts.
+We also have a guide to all the hotels of Walt Disney World.
+And here are our reviews of all the deluxe resorts (links open in new tabs):

 Review of Disney’s BoardWalk Inn (you are here)

 We booked our Club Level Standard View room through our choice Authorized Disney Vacation Planner, Lauren Quirk of Enchanted Escapes Travel.
 We paid $470.20 per night on an Annual Passholder offer rate.
 The rack rate for the room was $723 per night, which meant our offer rate was about 35% off.